tuc289/GABC/README.md

 # GABI (Genomic Analysis of Bacterial Isolates)

-### Genomic Analysis of Bacterial isolates workflow
+### Genomic Analysis of Bacterial Isolates workflow

 #### This workflow is designed to complete genome assembly with different sequencing technology